-Biffa provides a range of recycling facilities on all three student Villages and we would encourage you to recycle as much as possible using the facilities provided.
+Biffa Waste Services provides a range of recycling facilities on all three student Villages and we would encourage you to recycle as much as possible using the facilities provided.

-Mixed Recycling is collected weekly on Tuesday and Thursday.
-Glass Recycling on Saturday.
+Mixed Recycling is collected on Tuesday and Friday.

+Glass Recycling is collected on Saturday.